 - Serve as a resource and knowledge centre on anti-corruption Collective Action initiatives and methodology.

 - Host and maintain the B20 Collective Action hub.

 - Conduct research on the functioning and impact of Collective Action against corruption.

 - Regularly speak at anti-corruption compliance events raising awareness of Collective Action.

 - Work with international policy institutions and national anti-corruption policy actors to promote the use of Collective Action among the private sector.

 What is the B20 Collective Action Hub?

-Projects of the ICCA receive funding from a range of private and public institutions such as the Siemens Integrity Initiative, the KBA NotaSys Fund, the UK Department for International Development (DFID), the Global Fund to Fight Malaria, TB, and AIDS, and directly from some companies engaged in Collective Action initiatives.
+Our current and past projects have received funding from a range of private and public institutions such as the Siemens Integrity Initiative, the KBA NotaSys Fund, the UK Foreign, Commonwealth and Development Office (FCDO, formerly DFID), the Global Fund to Fight Malaria, TB and AIDS, and directly from some companies engaged in Collective Action initiatives.